 Consuming high-sugar, high-salt, and high-fat foods have been linked to increased breakouts.

-For what it’s worth, from my not-so-peer-reviewed studies, I’ve always found that I’m more inclined to break out when I eat like shit, so this one stacks up in my big book of personal science.
+For what it’s worth, I’ve always found that I’m more inclined to break out when I eat like shit, so this one stacks up in my big book of personal science.

 Does Cannabis Have Any Benefits For Your Skin?